abrie/NamProNet/README.md

 ## Further Development

-Developers welcome.
+Developers needed!
 Please see our [issues list](https://github.com/abrie/NamibiaProfessionalNetwork/issues), join us as a collaborator, and help us move this application into production.